richardbiely/gaia-ecs/README.md

 In this project, components are entities with the ***Component*** component attached to them.
 Treating components as entities allows for great design simplification and big features.

+## Project structure
+The project consists of multiple parts, each of them implemented in a separated namespace.
+- core - core functionality, use by all other parts of the code
+- mem - memory-related operations, memory allocators
+- cnt - data containers
+- ser - serialization framwork
+- meta - reflection framework
+- mt - multithreading framework
+- ecs - the ECS part of the project
+- external - external support code, not necessarily related to the core project

 # Usage
 ## Minimum requirements